DSHIVAAY-23/Z-RWA-Monorepo/contracts/evm/DEPLOYMENT_SUCCESS.md

   --private-key $PRIVATE_KEY \
   --legacy --broadcast

-# Then deploy FusePayrollVerifier with the MockSP1Verifier address
+# Then deploy EVMPayrollVerifier with the MockSP1Verifier address
 ```

 ---